 If you're already a health-conscious diner, eating better is usually about small incremental changes rather than a radical alteration of your diet.
-For example, replacing the butter in your cookies with vegetable oil can become part of your larger strategy to cut saturated fats.
+For example, you can replace butter with oil in cookies as part of your larger strategy to cut saturated fats.

-Creaming Your Fats
+Cream Your Fats

-In recipes such as cakes and especially cookies that call for the butter and sugar to be creamed together, the mixer's paddle itself and the sharp corners of the sugar crystals gouge holes in the stiff fat as the paddle whips through the butter.
+In recipes, such as cakes and especially cookies, that call for the butter and sugar to be creamed together, the mixer's paddle itself and the sharp corners of the sugar crystals gouge holes in the stiff fat as the paddle whips through the butter.
 This creates millions of tiny air spaces in the fat, which are retained in the finished batter or dough.

-Going with Oil
+Going With Oil

 It's helpful to start with cookie recipes designed for vegetable oil before you begin adapting your own favorites.
 That gives you the opportunity to get a feel for oil-based dough and understand how the ingredients work together.
 Oil-based recipes typically make cookies with a soft, cake-like crumb, though they can have a crisp crust if you increase the quantity of sugar.

 Compromises and Alternatives